-When you are configuring Zowe on z/OS, you need to Configuring Zowe certificates on page 136, and then create the Zowe instance.
+When you are configuring Zowe on z/OS, you need to create certificates, and then create the Zowe instance.

-The creation of a Zowe instance is controlled by the Reviewing the instance.env file on page 151 in your instance directory INSTANCE\DIR.
+The creation of a Zowe instance is controlled by the instance.env file in your instance directory INSTANCE\DIR.

 1. Keystore